– Treating Macular Degeneration

 In a healthy eye, the retina processes images for sight, almost like the film of a camera.
 At the center of your retina is an area called the macula, which controls your color vision and fine, detailed central vision.
 With macular degeneration, your color vision may become dim.
 Everyday tasks like reading, driving and recognizing faces become increasingly difficult as time goes on.
 It’s as if someone has dimmed the lights on your central vision, even though your peripheral vision is not affected.

-- Stage 1: Dry (atrophic) macular degeneration is caused by the thinning or breaking down of the macula tissue.
+- 1: Dry (atrophic) caused by the thinning or breaking down of the macula tissue.
 Over 75% of patients diagnosed have dry macular degeneration.

-- Stage 2: Wet (exudative) macular degeneration occurs when the small blood vessels nourishing the retina break, consequently leaking fluid and blood under the retina.
-Scar tissue then forms, resulting in new, fragile blood vessels that can continue to break and leak, damaging the retina.
+- 2: Wet (exudative) occurs when the small blood vessels nourishing the retina break and leak fluid and blood under the retina.
+Scar tissue then forms, resulting in new, fragile blood vessels that can continue to break, leak and damage the retina.

 Macular Degeneration Testing and Treatment